For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 This degree requires 45 credits beyond the bachelor's degree.
 A maximum of twelve credits for research and the thesis may be counted as part of the total.
 Students must devise a plan of study with their graduate adviser by the end of their first term.
 The plan of study is submitted to the Thesis Committee for final approval.

-Any student passing the master's thesis defense may apply to transfer to the department's PhD program through the Office of Research and Graduate Studies.
-The application will be forwarded to the Graduate Committee for their recommendation to the department head.
+Any student passing the master's thesis defense may apply to transfer to the department's PhD program through Drexel University's Office of Graduate Studies.
+The application will be forwarded to the Biology Department Graduate Committee for their recommendation to the Biology department head.

 Learn more about the PhD in Biological Science

-Drexel’s strengths as a leader in experiential education are now enhancing graduate student training with the MS in Biological Sciences’ graduate co-op option.
-The graduate co-op program offers students a unique opportunity to earn valuable professional experience at top-rated companies that counts toward their master’s plan of study.
-The extensive networks developed by the Steinbright Career Development Center, Drexel Biology and area companies provide a wealth of opportunities for co-op employment both near and far.
+Drexel’s strengths as a leader in experiential education are now enhancing graduate student training with the MS in Chemistry graduate co-op option.
+The graduate co-op program offers full time, in-person MS in Biology students a unique opportunity to earn valuable professional experience at top-rated companies that counts toward their master’s plan of study.
+The extensive networks developed by the Steinbright Career Development Center, Drexel's Department of Biology, and area companies provide a wealth of opportunities for co-op employment both near and far.

 Eligibility Requirements

-Participation in the graduate co-op program is optional and open to all MS in Biology students who meet the eligibility requirements.
-Graduate co-op (GCP) is managed by the University’s Steinbright Career Development Center in partnership with the Graduate College.
-Please see the SCDC’s GCP webpage for a complete listing of requirements.
+Participation in the graduate co-op program is optional and open to all full time MS in Biology students who meet the eligibility requirements.
+Graduate co-op is managed by Drexel University’s Steinbright Career Development Center in partnership with the Graduate College.
 Please note that the University does not guarantee co-op placement.